Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Introduction

-Using the $\Gamma$-invariant Borel measure $\mu$ we construct on $\GE$, the next step is to produce a flow-invariant Borel measure (the Bowen-Margulis measure) on the generalized unit tangent bundle $SX$ of $X$, called the space of geodesics of $X$ by Ballmann (\cite{ballmann}).

-Our construction of Patterson-Sullivan measures on the boundary follows Patterson closely.
-Constructing Bowen-Margulis measures, however, is much less straightforward.
-Knieper (\cite{knieper97}) does it for compact Riemannian manifolds of nonpositive sectional curvature, where ``most'' geodesics do not bound a flat strip.
-Likewise, Bourdon (\cite{bourdon95}) accomplishes it for CAT($-1$) spaces, where no geodesic bounds a flat strip.
-The novelty in our construction is precisely that of dealing with the possible existence of flat strips for many geodesics in rank one CAT($0$) spaces.

-More precisely, we first construct a Borel measure $m$ of full support on $\GER$ and prove (\propref{Bowen-Margulis quotient measure}) that it descends to a finite Borel measure $m_\Gamma$ on the quotient $\modG{(\GER)}$.
-This allows us to prove the following structural result.
+We usually work with $m_\Gamma$ finite; this gives recurrence on a set of full measure by Poincar\'e.
+Note that $m_\Gamma$ is always finite in the cocompact case, however.
+We prove the following structural result.

-{ Let $X$ be a proper, geodesically complete \textnormal{CAT($0$)} space and $\Gamma$ be a group acting properly discontinuously, cocompactly, and by isometries on $X$; further assume $X$ admits a rank one axis.
-Then \mae{$\mu_x$} $\xi \in \bd X$ is isolated in the Tits metric. }
+{ Let $X$ be a proper \textnormal{CAT($0$)} space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
+If $m_{\Gamma}$ is finite, then \mae{$\mu_x$} $\xi \in \bd X$ is isolated in the Tits metric. }

 \begin{main}[\thmref{isolated almost everywhere}] \stateisolated \end{main}